TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         Get-Content welcome.txt | Measure-Object -Word
         ```

-    ??? success "Solution for question 3"
+    ??? success "Solution to question 3"

         !!! quote "Task"
             There is a server listening for incoming connections on this machine, that must be the weapons terminal.
 What port is it listening on?